CalNourish/pantry-webapp/README.md

 These aliases will automatically connect with the appropriate firebase projects (i.e. database, auth, etc.).
 In development, you should only use **TestCalNourish** with the alias of `default` or `test`.

 ## Sponsorship notes
-In order to be considered for a sponsorship (and to continue to be sponsored if approved) from Vercel, we must adhere to the guidelines outlines on their [sponsorship page](https://vercel.com/support/articles/can-vercel-sponsor-my-open-source-project)
+In order to be considered for a sponsorship (and to continue to be sponsored if approved) from Vercel, we must adhere to the guidelines outlined on their [sponsorship page](https://vercel.com/support/articles/can-vercel-sponsor-my-open-source-project)

 These are the terms relevant to development, so please keep them in mind:
 - The project should be open source.